pavelkryukov/AoAoAoTT/readme.md

 However, if people care about SoA data representation, one might consider they have already handled padding bytes wisely.

 One more obvious case is empty structures: they have a single padding byte, and that's why they could not be stored to AoAoAoTT storages.

+### Packed structures are not supported

+It is a undocumented restriction of PFR.

+### Booleans are not supported in SoAVector

+As you may guess, it is a result of STL-incompliance of `std::vector<bool>`.

 ----
 ## Further reading